Advanced Certificate in Animal Healthcare

 Listen back to Tara Lovett, practicing Vet and teacher explain why she loves teaching on this course

 - Level 5 QQI Award in Animal Care (5M2768)

-- Mature Applicants (aged 21 or over) - appropriate experience will be considered in lieu of formal qualifications.
+- For Mature Applicants (aged 21 or over) - appropriate experience will be considered in lieu of formal qualifications.
 Note: Mature applicants may be entitled to VTOS funding.
 For details about VTOS, please contact the college.

 - Animal Science and Health

 - Wild Animal Management